 Parking at Tre Cime di Lavaredo

-Tre Cime Toll Road Opening Times
+Tre Cime Toll Road: Opening Hours & Seasonal Access

 In summer, the Tre Cime toll road is reliably open, and this is also when you have the largest number of options to get up to Rifugio Auronzo.